Emulga/maintenance/auto-resize/ReadMe.md

 ## End users (you reading this)

-SSH into recalbox and type the following to install the script (This is all on one line):
+SSH into recalbox and type the following to install the script (This is all on one line so be careful with the copy and paste!):

-cd /recalbox/share && wget https://github.com/Emulga/maintenance/raw/master/auto-resize/auto-resize.zip && unzip auto-resize.zip && chmod a+x auto-resize/install-me && ./auto-resize/install-me
+cd /recalbox/share && wget https://github.com/Emulga/maintenance/raw/master/auto-resize/auto-resize.zip && unzip auto-resize.zip && chmod a+x auto-resize/install-me && ./auto-resize/install-me && rm -rf auto-resize.zip auto-resize

 You should see a confirmation of installation, now you can run the "emulga-resizeshare" command and it will take care of the rest.

-### You can also feel free to delete the auto-resize.zip and auto-resize folders in share after running install-me.